 The Annenberg Beach House is on the Santa Monica waterfront, just 1.5 miles north of the pier.
 Swim in a historic pool, enjoy a beachfront meal, and take your kids to the splashpad and play area.

-The Annenberg Beach House is at the original location where mogul William Randolph Hearst built a mansion for his mistress Hollywood starlet Marion Davies, in the 1920s.
+The Annenberg Beach House is at the original location where mogul William Randolph Hearst built a mansion for his mistress in the 1920s, Hollywood starlet Marion Davies.
 The guest house and pool are still there today, but the main 100-room mansion was demolished.

 1. Swim at the heated outdoor pool.

 The historic swimming pool is open to the public, and dates back to the 1920s.
 Hollywood royalty such as Charlie Chaplin, Greta Garbo and Clark Gable, used to hang out here.

 Lay out on the deck chairs, and find plenty of shade under the umbrellas.
 The setting is incredible, just steps from Santa Monica Beach.

 The pool is open from Memorial Day to Labor Day (roughly June, July, August), and there are change rooms and lockers, but don't forget to bring your own towel.

 Enjoy the palm-lined courtyard outside the pool, with plenty of chairs and tables for picnics, and a splashpad area for kids.
 Savor the great views of Santa Monica Beach.

 3. Take your kids to the play area on the sand.